rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/hybrid-deployment.md

 Get-OrganizationConfig | Format-List PublicFoldersEnabled
 ```
 2. Point the MX and Autodiscovery DNS records to Exchange Online instead of your on-prem environment.
 Update both the internal and external DNS records.<br>
+    1. Sign in to the Microsoft 365 admin center.
+    2. Select **Settings** > **Domains** and select the appropriate domain.
+    3. Go through the wizard or check under **DNS** to find the MX  and auto discovery DNS records.
+They should look something like `tenant.mail.protection.outlook.com` and `autodiscover.outlook.com`, respectively.
+    4. Sign in to your domain name registrar and update the MX record to point to the new value.
 3. Remove the Autodiscovery Service Connection Point (SCP) on the Exchange Servers by clearing the entry.<br>
 ```powershell
 Get-ClientAccessService | Set-ClientAccessService -AutoDiscoverServiceInternalUri $null